po0uyan/rust-secure-pass-gen/README.md

 Hit Enter to exit
 ```

-Or we can have a memorable password with 4 words in it by running `pass-gen -g memorable -w 4` prompt:
+Or we can have a memorable password with 4 words in it by running `spg -g memorable -w 4` prompt:

 ```
 Shannon entropy: 51.70